Header image

 In this instance, the tag to the left face of the sampir is largely unreadable.
 It is my hope, that through proper museum cleaning and conservation that further details may come to light.

-Simpangan Village lays on the Golok River, on the Thailand Malaysian boarder, on the northern edge of the greater Tumpat Provence., approx 5 kilometers inland from the mouth of the river.
+Simpangan Village lays on the Golok River, on the Thailand Malaysian boarder, on the northern edge of the greater Tumpat Provence., approx. 5 kilometres inland from the mouth of the river, a region that remains largely rural and prone to flooding in the monsoon season.

-Whilst the Pandai Saras blade is well known within the northern Malay states and Southern Thailand regions, having these details available to collectors, does add a great deal on insight in to the type of dress and blade found in the region circa 1900.
+Whilst the Pandai Saras blade type is well known within the northern Malay states and Southern Thailand regions, having these details available to collectors to study does add a great deal on insight in to the type of dress and blade found in the region circa 1900.

-Returning to the tag in Jawi and the translation available, one could consider the owner a "dangerous" man in so far as the manner in which the blade sits within the sampir.
+Returning to the tag in Jawi and the translation available, one could consider the owner a "dangerous" man in so far as the way the blade sits within the sampir.

 To be updated further shortly